monadicsystems/okapi/docs/index.md

   pure (x, y)
 ```

-We can simplify `MyMatchpoint` further by using more pattern synonyms:
+We can simplify `MyMatchpoint` further by using more pattern synonyms.

 ```haskell
 pattern MyMatchpoint n pair bar <- Matchpoint